SOCIAL PSYCHOLOGY OF LANGUAGE AND COMMUNICATION - 2023/4

 Methods of Teaching / Learning

-This module will introduce students to the foundational knowledge of theories and research of social psychology of language and communication.
+- Provide students the foundational knowledge of theories and research of social psychology of language and communication.

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.